 Discovery by scientists

-Crater was noticed from air by geologists Frank Reeves, N.B.Sauve and pilot Dudley Hart in June 21, 1947.
-Two months later they reached the crater on ground.
+Crater was noticed from the air by geologists Frank Reeves, N.B.Sauve and pilot Dudley Hart on June 21, 1947.
+Two months later they reached the crater on the ground.

 Frank Reeves named the crater after the adjacent Wolfe Creek, which in turn was named after Robert Wolfe – local prospector and storekeeper during the gold rush.